Michael Coteau: Provincial politics

-In 2011 he ran provincial election in the riding of Don Valley East.
-He won the election beating PC candidate Michael Lende by 7,645 votes.
+In 2011, he ran provincial election in the riding of Don Valley East.
+He won the election, beating Progressive Conservative candidate Michael Lende by 7,645 votes.
 He was re-elected in 2014.

 The Liberals won a minority government and Coteau was appointed as parliamentary assistant to the minister of tourism and culture.
 In 2013, after Kathleen Wynne replaced Dalton McGuinty as premier, Coteau was named Minister of Citizenship and Immigration.
 He was one of ten members of the Wynne's cabinet with no prior cabinet experience.
 In June 2014, Coteau was made Minister of Tourism, Culture and Sport by Premier Kathleen Wynne, as well as Minister Responsible for the 2015 Pan and Parapan American Games.
 He made headlines advocating for children to be able to play street hockey.
 On February 16, 2016, it was announced that Coteau would add responsibility for anti-racism, responsible for establishing various anti-racism programs.
 On June 13, 2016, he was appointed Minister of Children and Youth Services, and in particular worked collaboratively with parents to deliver a reformed Ontario Autism Program.
 He also was subsequently appointed Minister of Community and Social Services, holding down three separate portfolios for the government.

-In 2018, Coteau defeated Conservative candidate Denzil Minnan Wong, Toronto's deputy mayor, to win his third election in the North Toronto constituency.
+In 2018, Coteau defeated Progressive Conservative candidate Denzil Minnan Wong, Toronto's deputy mayor, to win his third election in the North Toronto constituency.
+He was one of just seven Liberals elected.

 In June 2019, Coteau entered the race for leadership of the Ontario Liberal Party.
 Coteau said he had "a different vision" and would "restore decency to our politics".
 At the leadership convention on March 7, 2020, he received 16.9% of the vote, finishing second behind the winner, Steven Del Duca.

+Coteau resigned from the Legislative Assembly of Ontario on August 17, 2021, to run for his constituency's federal seat, vacated by Yasmin Ratansi, in the 2021 federal election.

-Federal Politics
+Federal politics

-On August 10, 2021, Coteau was nominated as the Liberal Party of Canada candidate in Don Valley East, ahead of the next Canadian Federal Election.
+In August 2021, Coteau was nominated as the federal Liberal candidate in Don Valley East, ahead of the 2021 election.
 He was elected on September 20, 2021.

+During the 2022 Canadian federal electoral redistribution, Don Valley East was merged with Scarborough Centre to create the new riding of Scarborough Centre—Don Valley East, setting up a potential face-off with fellow Liberal MP Salma Zahid for the party's nomination.
+After previously considering running in Toronto—St. Paul's in the 2024 by-election to replace Carolyn Bennett, Coteau ultimately won the Liberal nomination in Scarborough—Woburn following the retirement of John McKay.
+He was re-elected in the 2025 election.